 We were followed by a few more moonshiners, and then the wind took us across the danforth to a couple of Irish pubs, where people bubbled between the two, one with a lovely girl singing with two burly men.
 And we took over a little room glassed in at the front of one pub, loudly making merry of the day.
 We got a math lesson from Paul.

-All in all it was great, finished with some squash soup (served by a waiter with a terrible attitude and even stupider hair) but the soup was delish and we all enjoyed eating except Shane whose wings arrived 20 minutes late.
+All in all it was great, finished with some squash soup (something relatively naively and copycat here, due to the unexpected arrogance of my former self) but the soup was delish and we all enjoyed eating except Shane whose wings arrived 20 minutes late.

 Thanks to Winterfolk for having us, and John and Jane for organizing it – what a nice day.